 - I have more than one radio on my boat.
 Can they use the same MMSI number?

 - I have a handheld radio on board my boat.
 Should it have its own MMSI number?

 - I have a VHF Handheld with DSC capability.
 Can I register it for an MMSI through your website?

 - I have an FCC license that is still valid.
 I am buying a new DSC capable VHF radio.
-Do I have to transfer the license or something to cover the new radio?
+How do I get my MMSI number?

 - I have a Ship Station License with an FCC assigned MMSI programmed into the radio.
 How do I transfer the FCC assigned MMSI# over to the new owner of the boat and programmed radio?

 - I want to get an MMSI for my Portable Dive Radio.
 Will my BoatUS assigned MMSI be valid in Intenational waters?

 - Can I use my marine VHF/DSC Handheld on land as well?

 Yes.
 If you have 2 fixed mount radios on the same boat you may input the same MMSI number in both radios

 If you plan to use the handheld on other boats, you might want a separate MMSI number so that you can update the registration according to which boat it is currently on.
 If you plan to use it only on one boat, you can use the same MMSI number as the fixed radio.